hphelion/documentation/hz.gettingstarted.md

 A volume is a block storage device you attach to an instance.

 **Important**: You can boot from the HP-provided list of volumes or your own volume.
 If the latter, you must first create a snapshot of the volume.
-See (#Images and Snapshots) for details then complete the steps in this section.
+See [Imagess and Snqapshots](#Imagesandsnapshots) for details then complete the steps in this section.

 1. In the left-hand navigation, click "Volumes" under "Manage Compute."
 2. Click "+Create Volume" in the upper right-hand navigation.
 3. Enter a name under "Volume Name" and, optionally, a description in the box below and a "Type" from the following drop-down menu.
 4. Staying within the "Volume Limits" shown in the "Create Volume" box, enter a number of GBs under "Size."
 5. Select a volume source from the drop-down menu.
 6. If you select "Image" as your volume source, click the drop-down menu for "Choose an image" under the "Use image as a source" box that appears.
-Select
+Click on the image you want to use.
 7. Click "Create Volume."
 8. To attach the volume to an instance, click "Edit Attachments" under "Action" on the "Volumes" page.
 9. Select an instance to attach the volume to from the drop-down menu on the "Manage Volume Attachments" page.